 Wear your seat belt.

-Seatbelts are shown to be 45 percent effective in preventing fatal car accidents for front-seat passengers.
+Seatbelts, when used, are shown to be 45 percent effective in preventing fatal car accidents for front-seat passengers.
 In fact, the National Safety Council forecasts that 164 lives (and even more) could be saved during the holiday season with the added protection of seat belts.

 In a study conducted by TrueMotion, a company of driving apps, it was discovered that speed rates are higher than usual during the holiday season as well—a 33 percent spike.